wookiehangover/sambreed-dev/src/content/writing/2023/an-even-worse-search.md

 I’ve always liked list filtering as a UX pattern and it almost always feels like a useful addition.
 I chose to have the list update as you type in addition to a working form submission.

 Filtering felt like only part of the puzzle.

-What I really wanted is a random button, aping an idea from [Ryan Broderick’s Garbage Day website](https://random.garbageday.email/).
-So I added a button that will open a random link from the list in a new tab.
+What I really wanted is a random button, an idea borrowed from [Ryan Broderick’s excellent Garbage Day random section](https://random.garbageday.email/).
+There’s a link in the header that will open a random link from the list in a new tab.

 ## How it works

 ### Aggregation

-Astro provides great hooks for working with content collections, but I found that this use-case was a little bit outside the boundaries painted by their APIs.
+[Astro](https://astro.build) provides great hooks for working with content collections, but I found that this use-case was a little bit outside the boundaries painted by their APIs.

-The easiest thing I could think of was to copy the pattern I established with the search embeddings: a script to look through my content, grab the links, and output a JSON file.
+The easiest thing I could think of was to copy the pattern I established with the search embeddings: a script to look through my content at build time, grab the links, and output them in a JSON file.

 Armed with a JSON file of all the links, building a page to display them was trivial with Astro.

 ### Inline Search

 For the search, I started with JavaScript first.
 I felt that seeing the list update as you type would be a better experience.

 Instead of doing math-y vibe based search with embeddings, I opted to check the title and url for the search term.

 ```typescript
 const filterInput = document.querySelector("[data-filter]");